 All ACA-qualified (Obamacare) health insurance policies must cover the following list of preventive services without charging you a copayment or coinsurance.
 This is true even if you haven’t met your yearly deductible.
 Click “See The List” below.
 Be sure to click on “For all Adults”, “For Women” and “For Children” to see entire list.

-On January 28, 2021, C.M.S. announced a 90 day Special Enrollment period due to COVID-19 which begins on February 15, 2021 and ends on May 15, 2021.
+On March 23, 2021, C.M.S. extended the COVID-19 Special Enrollment period to 6 months.
+This Special Enrollment period began on February 15, 2021 and has now been extended to August 15, 2021.
 During this Special Enrollment period you can purchase ACA-qualified (Obamacare) health insurance on a guaranteed issue basis (no preexisting condition exclusions and no health questions) even though the annual Open Enrollment period ended on December 15, 2020.
-If you qualify for an A.P.T.C. – Advance Premium Tax Credit (“Obamacare subsidy”) please click “Shop for ACA-qualified (Obamacare) plans” below.
+Advance Premium Tax Credits are increasing significantly on April 1, 2021 due to the passage of the “American Rescue Plan“.
+Depending on your income, you may find a more affordable plan even if you already have a plan with a subsidy.
+New improvements for 2021 include the addition of the entire Northwestern Medical Group into the Blue Choice Preferred PPO network.
+Northwestern will not accept the Blue Cross Individual HMO plans.
+Please click “Shop for ACA-qualified (Obamacare) plans” below.
 You will then be able to pick a plan, get your subsidy and finish the entire process much faster than working solely with Healthcare.gov.
-You can also purchase ACA-qualified plans without a subsidy using the same link if you do not qualify for an Advance Premium Tax Credit.
+You can also purchase ACA-qualified plans without a subsidy using the same link.

 Determining your eligibility for one or more federal subsidies

-Depending on what you expect your 2021 total household MAGI – Modified Adjusted Gross Income (after deductions but before taxes) to be, you may qualify for an APTC – Advance Premium Tax Credit (federal subsidy) to lower your premiums.
-You may also qualify for the CSR – Cost Sharing Reduction – subsidy to lower your deductible if you purchase a Silver plan.
-If you believe your 2021 total household MAGI will be lower than:
+Depending on what you expect your 2021 total household MAGI – Modified Adjusted Gross Income (after deductions but before taxes) will be, you may qualify for an APTC – Advance Premium Tax Credit (federal subsidy) to lower your premiums.
+You may also qualify for CSR – Cost Sharing Reduction – to lower your deductible, if you purchase a Silver plan.

 Please also note: If you qualify for a federal health insurance subsidy and your state has expanded SCHIP – State Children’s Health Insurance Plan – you may not be able to insure your children on your policy.
 Healthcare.gov will instead send a referral to your state’s SCHIP program.
 In Illinois, that program is entitled “All Kids Covered“.
 You may wish at that juncture to purchase private health insurance at full price for your children instead if you cannot find a Pediatrician who will accept “All Kids Covered”.